henkexbg/gallery-api/README.md

 The exact configuration will be given further down along with JSON responses, but a high level example of the app functionality follows:

 Let's assume:
-- There is a directory called C:/some-base-dir/**image-dir**
+- There is a directory called `C:/some-base-dir/image-dir`
-- There is an image in this directory called **best-image-ever.jpg**
+- There is an image in this directory `called best-image-ever.jpg`
-- A user is configured with role **COOL-IMAGES**
+- A user is configured with role `COOL-IMAGES`
-- The mapping for that role is: **ROLE_COOL-IMAGES.Best=C:/some-base-dir/image-dir**
+- The mapping for that role is: `ROLE_COOL-IMAGES.Best=C:/some-base-dir/image-dir`

-The word Best here is the public path, i.e. the path through which the content of the directory can be accessed.
+The word `Best` here is the public path, i.e. the path through which the content of the directory can be accessed.
-The user will now see **Best** as a possible option in the JSON response when calling [HOST]/gallery/service.
-They can now call [HOST]/gallery/service/Best, and all images, videos and sub-directories will be listed in the response.
+The user will now see `Best` as a possible option in the JSON response when calling `[ENDPOINT]/gallery/service`.
+They can now call `[ENDPOINT]/gallery/service/Best`, and all images, videos and sub-directories will be listed in the response.

 All images will be listed with a **formatPath**, which links to each image.
-Part of the link is a placeholder called {imageFormat}.
+Part of the link is a placeholder called `{imageFormat}`.
 This can be replaced with any of the formats that is also part of the response.
 Standard configuration allows four formats:
 - uhd
 - qhd
 - fullhd